 Q: Is it possible to live a normal life with only one kidney?

 A: Yes, it is possible to live a normal life with only one kidney.
 The remaining kidney will compensate for the loss of the other kidney and maintain adequate filtration function.
-However, it is important to monitor kidney function regularly and avoid activities that could potentially damage the remaining kidney.
+That said, it is important to monitor kidney function regularly and avoid activities that could potentially damage the remaining kidney.

 Q: Can kidney disease be reversed?